-HC 430: Establishing Best Practices in Quality Improvement of Healthcare 4.0 units - 60 hours
+HC 430: Establishing Best Practices in Quality Improvement of Healthcare

 This course covers techniques and strategies relating to the establishment of quality improvement best practices and techniques to effectively measure quality for high-level performance.
 This includes the following components: strategic planning, marketing tools, policy process and teambuilding.
 A grade of C or higher is required to pass the course.